American Express® Gold Card review: The gold standard for foodies

 Cons

-• The $250 annual fee is steep and could be hard to justify if you don’t take advantage of the card’s annual credits and travel transfer partners.
+The $325 annual fee could be hard to offset if you don’t use the card’s annual credits and transfer partners.

-• Unlike some competing premium rewards cards, it doesn’t offer lounge access, trip cancellation/interruption insurance or everyday rewards on transit purchases.
+Unlike some competing premium travel rewards cards, it doesn’t offer lounge access or travel credits.

 Why you might want the American Express Gold

-Foodies with an appetite for travel will find it hard to beat the Amex Gold’s inclusive bonus categories, five-star rewards value and generous annual credits toward dining and hotel activities.
+I have a fairly large appetite for food and travel, so I find it hard to beat the Amex Gold’s inclusive bonus categories, excellent rewards value and generous annual credits toward dining and hotel activities.

-When you redeem your Membership Rewards, booking travel or transferring your points to American Express travel partners (usually at a 1:1 value, but varies by partner) are the most valuable uses for your points.
-Points are worth 1 cent each when redeeming for flights or upgrading your airfare class through the American Express Travel portal, and just 0.6 cents apiece when redeemed on other options.
+When you redeem your Membership Rewards, the most valuable options include booking travel or transferring points to American Express travel partners (usually at a 1:1 value, but varies by partner).
+Points are worth 1 cent each when redeeming for flights or upgrading your airfare class through the American Express Travel portal, but tend to fall under 1 cent per point when redeemed for other options.

 Perks: Some of the richest dining perks available